mcci-catena/Catena-Sketches/catena4551_test01/README.md

 ## Set the identity of your Catena 4551

 This can be done with any terminal emulator, but it's easiest to do it with the serial monitor built into the Arduino IDE or with the equivalent monitor that's part of the Visual Micro IDE.
-It can also be done usign Tera Term.
+It can also be done using Tera Term.

-### Check platform amd serial number setup
+### Check platform and serial number setup

 ![Newline](./assets/serial-monitor-newline.png)